pozharliev/cb-library/README.md

 - Admin panel with information with books, users, requests and book rentals
 - UI for users to rent and check-out books
 - App for scanning the books' codes

+# Todos
+## Handle multiple books with same name and author